rocketas/spTest/README.md

 #### Warranty:

-Navitage to "http://localhost:3000" to view the React and Express application
+Navitage to "http://localhost:3000" to view the React and Express application.

 Last Tested on a macOS Mojave system on November 13, 2019 by Elise Dixon.